Best and Cheapest Renters Insurance in Florida for 2025

 Compare the top insurance brands at once for free

-According to FEMA, Floridians experienced over 160 major disasters between 1953 and Sep 2020, of which fire, hurricane and storms happened the most.
-While you may not own the apartment or house you live in now, you likely own valuable items inside your rental home.
+According to FEMA, Floridians experienced over 160 major disasters between 1953 and 2020, with hurricanes and tropical storms accounting for the majority.
+More recently, Hurricane Ian in 2022 and Hurricane Idalia in 2023 reinforced the need for reliable coverage.
+While you may not own the apartment or house you live in, you likely own valuable items inside your rental home.
 Purchasing the right renters insurance with sufficient coverage can help prevent you from suffering a major financial loss.

 A bar chart comparing Renters insurance in Florida